MicrosoftDocs/power-automate-docs/articles/get-started-flow-dev.md

     ms.topic="article"
     ms.tgt_pltfrm="na"
     ms.workload="na"
-   ms.date="04/19/2016"
+   ms.date="09/09/2016"
     ms.author="barathb"/>

 # Start to build with Microsoft Flow #
-Extend Microsoft Flow in these ways, among others:
+Extend your application Microsoft Flow in these ways, among others:

 - create and connect to a custom API
 - share that API with all users of Microsoft Flow